Frequently asked questions

 Cigna

-For those without insurance, we also offer a sliding scale option to keep care accessible.
+For those without insurance, we also offer a sliding scale option to help keep care accessible.
+In these cases, payment is due at the time of service.

 Initial Intake Appointment: 60 minutes